Friday, March 1, 2019

 One young man—who happened to have dark skin—said very audibly as I passed by, “I don’t like that hat.”
 He was with a crowd of friends, and I know that individuals are emboldened when they’re in a group of like-minded people, so I did not respond and kept walking.
 In retrospect, I think I could have stopped and had a brief conversation because his tone was not threatening, but I was hungry and my energy level was low.

 A minute later, I passed through a pack of obviously stoned kids who had taken over the sidewalk and were dancing around like spastic electrons.
 One of them squawked, “fuck that hat” but I knew it was just the pot talking.
 After I passed by, I turned around to look at them—in a friendly way, mostly out of curiosity—and one of the guys shouted out “it wasn’t me.”

-I have a feeling that I could have completely defused the situation—not that it was all that bad to begin with—by going back and then suddenly dancing with them.
-I suspect they would have found that to be incredibly hilarious.
+I have a feeling I could have completely defused the situation—not that it was all that bad to begin with—by going back and then suddenly dancing with them.
+I imagine they would have laughed their asses off (as they would say).

-If I hadn’t been so hungry, I would have done just that.
-The next time I go for a MAGA hat stroll in the East Village, I’ll be sure to down a hearty meal first.
+If I hadn’t been so hungry, I would have done that.
+The next time I take a MAGA hat stroll in the East Village, I’ll be sure to down a hearty meal first.